This guide provides a step-by-step process for setting up a Git repository for your group assignment.

 Link your aegis repository to the newly created remote repository.

-git remote add origin https://github.com/yourusername/your-repo.git
+git remote add origin https://github.com/yourusername/your-repo.gitCreating a .gitignore file

 File Placement

-file must be in the root of your project to work correctly.
+The .gitignore file must be in the root of your project to work correctly.

-file tells git which files to ignore.
+A .gitignore file tells git which files to ignore.

 Create the .gitignore file